Interaction of twisted light with free twisted atoms: Interaction of an atom with external field

 \section{Interaction of an atom with external field}

 We start with a theoretical framework for the interaction of localized atoms with quantum light.
 Specifically, we use the quantum-mechanical perturbation theory for a nonrelativistic hydrogen-like ion interacting with a quantized electromagnetic field in free space.
 Next, we stay within first two orders of perturbation theory enabling the description of single-photon absorption (photoexcitation) and scattering.
 The key differences of our approach from the standard methods are the following: \begin{enumerate} \item We treat both the photon and the atom as spatially localized and nonstationary packets.
-The ``vortex'' packets carrying OAM are of special interest to us, and we use the basis of the Hermite-Gaussian$\times$ Laguerre-Gaussian (HG$\times$ LG) modes to describe them (see details in Appendices \ref{FrShr}, \ref{HH} and \ref{PhPack}). \item We use neither a multipole expansion nor the infinitely heavy nucleus approximation. \end{enumerate}
+The ``vortex'' packets carrying OAM are of special interest to us, and we use the basis of the Hermite-Gaussian$\times$ Laguerre-Gaussian (HG$\times$ LG) modes to describe them (see details in Supplementary Materials, Sec.
+I, II, III). \item We use neither a multipole expansion nor the infinitely heavy nucleus approximation. \end{enumerate}

-Note that the Schr\"odinger equation for an electron and a nucleus is usually separated into two equations: one with Coulomb potential for the \textit{relative motion}, which coincides with the electron in the limit of infinitely heavy nucleus, and one for the free center-of-mass (CM) dynamics (see Appendix \ref{HH}).
+Note that the Schr\"odinger equation for an electron and a nucleus is usually separated into two equations: one with Coulomb potential for the \textit{relative motion}, which coincides with the electron in the limit of infinitely heavy nucleus, and one for the free center-of-mass (CM) dynamics (see Supplementary Materials, Sec.
+II).
 In what follows, we refer to the relative motion component as ``electron'', and sometimes refer to the CM component simply as ``atom''.